marcopennekamp/lore/specification/modules.md

 # Modules

 **Modules** separate top-level definitions into logical units.
 Modules are *not* restricted to files or library bounds: you can declare a module anywhere, regardless of the source file's name.
 You can split a module across many files, and declare multiple modules in the same file.
-You can even extend a module first declared in a library (including Lore's standard library Pyramid) with additional specialized functions, types, global variables, and modules.
+You can even extend a module first declared in a library (including Lore's standard library) with additional specialized functions, types, global variables, and modules.
 Modules can be nested arbitrarily.

 A module can be **declared** in two ways: